All articles

 The most capable dedicated landscape design software you can buy outright.
 If you're on Windows and willing to learn it, nothing else in this price range comes close.

 Realtime Landscaping Pro by Idea Spectrum is the powerhouse of desktop landscape design.
 The 2026 update added physically-based rendering (PBR), bringing near-photorealistic quality to its already impressive 3D engine.
-With 18,000+ library objects and features like animated flowing water, seasonal appearance changes, and even snow scenes, it’s remarkably full-featured.
+With 18,000+ library objects and features like animated flowing water, seasonal appearance changes, and even snow scenes, there’s very little it can’t draw.
 The one-time pricing ($149 for Plus, $279 for Pro, $599 for Architect) makes it excellent value compared to subscription-based alternatives.
-The catch: Windows only and a real learning curve.
+The catch: Windows only, and a real learning curve.
+We pit it against the AI approach in Gardenly vs Realtime Landscaping.

 Traditional CAD & 3D Modeling Software